dosco/graphjin/docs/website/docs/example.md

 ## Full text search

 Postgres has great full-text search built-in.
-No reason to complicate your setup by adding another service just for search.
+There's no reason to complicate your setup by adding another service just for search.
 Enabling full-text search on a table requires you to add a single column (term-vector column) to it.